Tax Management India. Com

 X X X X Extracts X X X X

-..... the Assessing Officer, we deem it fit and proper to remit this issue back to the file of the Assessing Officer to verify the claim of the assessee and allow the same as per law.
+..... rt of the Assessing Officer, we deem it fit and proper to remit this issue back to the file of the Assessing Officer to verify the claim of the assessee and allow the same as per law.
 Accordingly, this ground of appeal is allowed for statistical purpose.
 Addition u/s 68 - cash deposit in Specified Bank Note (SBN) during demonetization period - HELD THAT:- Since assessee is in the business of travel agent and tourism where it is dealing in foreign exchange conversion and relevant remittances being authorized dealer across India.
 As discussed earlier it has 39 branches across India and during demonetization period it has deposited huge cash generated by the 39 branches of the specific bank notes.
 Since the assessee is in this line of business and dealing in cash transactions it may have carried cash balances which was subsequently deposited through 39 branches in the respective banks.
 Since it is an authorised dealer assessee is required to maintain books of accounts and details of cash deposits and remittances across the branches and it has to report back to the RBI in regular intervals.
 Therefore, assessee must be having details of closing cash balances across the branches.
-These details .....
+These d .....

 X X X X Extracts X X X X